tcltk/tcl/doc/markdown/configurable.md

 : The set of properties of an object instance (not including those from its classes) that may be written to when configuring the object.
 This slot can also be read with the [info object properties][info] command.

-Note that though these are slots, they are *not* in the standard **oo::define** or **oo::objdefine** namespaces; in order to use them inside a definition script, they need to be referred to by full name.
+Note that though these are slots, they are *not* in the standard [oo::define][define] or [oo::objdefine][objdefine] namespaces; in order to use them inside a definition script, they need to be referred to by full name.
 This is because they are intended to be building bricks of configurable property system, and not directly used by normal user code.

 ## Implementation note